iplanwebsites/ai-image/README.md

 ## Features

-- 🎨 Support for multiple image generation providers (OpenAI DALL-E, Replicate)
+- 🎨 Support for multiple image generation providers (OpenAI GPT Image, Replicate)
 - 🖥️ Easy-to-use CLI interface with npx support
 - 📦 Programmatic API for integration into your projects
 - 🔐 Environment variable support for API keys